peppermintflowers/nurse_stress_prediction/README.md

 - Use admin/admin as credentials
 - Connect to InfluxDB
 - Use UI to build queries and create dashboards to visualise the real-time processed data
+- The grafana dashboard was created in UI for flink and its code has been exported to grafana_dashboard_for_flink.json and placed in the directory "grafana_dashboard_json"

   ![sysarch](assets/dashboard.png "sysarch")